bobdenotter/many-eyes-of-making/Session recap/Drone Strike.md

 Beck’s silence doesn’t last long, but does provide the group ample opportunity to hurt Jakzi, who then does manage to call for help.
-Her back up runs right into Sekkalok, who manages to hold both of them off, and Rydia then manages to capture some of them as well as the pet triceratops in her Hunger of Hadar spell.
+Her back up runs right into [[Sekkalok]], who manages to hold both of them off, and Rydia then manages to capture some of them as well as the pet triceratops in her Hunger of Hadar spell.